Criminology: Positivist

 The Positivist school argues criminal behaviour comes from internal and external factors out of the individual's control.
 Its key method of thought is that criminals are born as criminals and not made into them; this school of thought also supports theory of nature in the debate between nature versus nurture.
 They also argue that criminal behavior is innate and within a person.
 Philosophers within this school applied the scientific method to study human behavior.
 Positivism comprises three segments: biological, psychological and social positivism.

-Biological positivism is the belief that these criminals and their criminal behavior stem from "chemical imbalances" or "abnormalities" within the brain or the DNA due to basic internal "defects".

 Psychological Positivism is the concept that criminal acts or the people doing said crimes do them because of internal factors driving them.
-It differs from biological positivism which says criminals are born criminals, whereas the psychological perspective recognizes the internal factors are results of external factors such as, but not limited to, abusive parents, abusive relationships, drug problems, etc.

 Social Positivism, which is often referred to as Sociological Positivism, discusses the thought process that criminals are produced by society.
-This school claims that low income levels, high poverty/unemployment rates, and poor educational systems create and fuel criminals and crimes.
+This school claims that low income levels, high poverty/unemployment rates, and poor educational systems create and motivate criminals.

 Criminal personality

-The notion of having a criminal personality is derived from the school of thought of psychological positivism.
+The notion of having a criminal personality is achieved from the school of thought of psychological positivism.
 It essentially means that parts of an individual's personality have traits that align with many of those possessed by criminals, such as neuroticism, anti-social tendencies, aggressive behaviors, and other factors.
 There is evidence of correlation, but not causation, between these personality traits and criminal actions.